Laverda 1000: Background

 In 1969 Laverda announced their intention to produce a 1000 cc triple.
 General manager Massimo Laverda claimed the triple would be lighter and narrower than the recently introduced Honda CB750.
 A prototype was shown at the Milan Show later that year.
 Chief designer Luciano Zen prototype was based on the SOHC 750 twin with an extra cylinder.
 It retained the 750's layout of starter behind the cylinders and generator in front.

 The original engine was not producing enough power so a second prototype was built in 1970 with a double overhead cam layout.
 The cams were driven by a belt on the right side of the engine.
 Due to casting difficulties, both cams were housed in separate boxes.
 The generator was replaced with an alternator on the end of the crankshaft.
 During testing there were some frame and crankshaft failures that were attributed to the rocking couple of the 120° crankshaft.
 The crank was changed to 180° to resolve this.

 There were concerns over the longevity of the belt, and also the appearance of the belt drive was disliked by marketing.
-The engine was modified to drive the cams by chain between cylinders 2 and 3 and the head casting simplified to use a single cam-cover.
+The engine was modified to drive the cams by the chain between cylinders 2 and 3 and the head casting was simplified to use a single cam-cover.

 The final prototype was shown at the 1971 Milan Show.
-This was an all-new bike with a DOHC engine with the camshafts driven by chain and a duplex-cradle frame.
+This was an all-new bike with a DOHC engine, camshafts driven by chain, and a duplex-cradle frame.